AlexCo888/youtube-api-web-app-with-hooks/README.md

 ## I created this web app with React, Youtube API, Axios and Semantic UI to better understand how Youtube API works.

-### You can see the website here: https://youtube-api-web-app.netlify.app/ (please consider that this was made only for learning purposes about Youtube's API, it is not a responsive design.
-For better experience visit the website on a laptop or desktop computer).
+### You can see the website here: https://youtube-api-web-app-with-hooks.vercel.app/ (please consider that this was made only for learning purposes to understand how Youtube's API work, it is not a responsive design.
+For better experience visit the website on a laptop or desktop device).

 # Getting Started with Create React App